fnayre/fnayre.github.io/_posts/2020-09-18-continuation-category.md

 More concretely, a function `a 🡒 b` in the FP category becomes a continuation transformer `((b 🡒 void) 🡒 (a 🡒 void))` in the dual category.
 Which is equivalent to the kleisli arrow `a 🡒 Cont void b` (i.e. the CPS version of `a 🡒 b`).

-Now you may alerady know that "Continuation is the mother of all monads" which means we can simulate any monad m within the Continuation mona.
+Now you may alerady know that "Continuation is the mother of all monads" which means we can simulate any monad m within the Continuation monad.
 If you've doubts, you may convince yourself by consulting the following link

 - [The essence of functional programming (section 3.3 Monads and CPS)](bit.ly/2RAB2bU)
 - [The Mother of all Monads](bit.ly/3hCgBpm)